-All registered voters in California will receive a vote-by-mail ballot for the June 7, 2022 Primary Election.
+All registered voters in California will receive a vote-by-mail ballot for the November 8, 2022 Midterm Election.
 Though everyone will have an opportunity to vote by mail, there will also be in-person voting locations for those who prefer voting at a polling place.

 Once you complete your ballot, you can mail it, or turn it in at your County Registrar of Voters, at a designated mail ballot drop-off site, or at an in-person voting site.
 There will be limited in-person voting sites located throughout your county.